Skip to content

 WorkflowSteps

-The hot path needs to know “give me a free worker in pool X” in microseconds.
-That answer comes from Redis.
-The WorkerPoolSyncer keeps Redis in sync with the actual K8s state:
+The hot path needs to answer “give me a free worker in pool X” fast.
+That answer comes from Redis, fronted by an in-memory worker cache.
+A worker-pool syncer keeps Redis in sync with actual K8s state, and the cache keeps an in-process view current:

 The Redis keyspace